dalek-cryptography/curve25519-dalek/README.md

 ```
 Crates using `curve25519-dalek` can either select a backend on behalf of their
 users, or expose feature flags that control the `curve25519-dalek` backend.

+The `std` feature is enabled by default, but it can be disabled for no-`std`
+builds using `--no-default-features`.
+Note that this requires explicitly
+selecting an arithmetic backend using one of the `_backend` features.
+If no backend is selected, compilation will fail.

 Benchmarks are run using [`criterion.rs`][criterion]: